wesbos/Gatsby-Workshop/notes/06 - Dynamically Creating Pages.md

 Notice a few things:

 1. The data comes in via props
-1. tip.code.body goes inside a `MDXRenderer` tag in order to see the rendered markdown
+1. tip.body goes inside a `MDXRenderer` tag in order to see the rendered markdown.

 ## Exercise: